Zhiru Zhang

 email: zhiruz -at- cornell.edu

-He is an IEEE Fellow.
-Other major recognitions of his work include a Facebook Research Award, a Google Faculty Research Award, the DAC Under-40 Innovators Award, the Rising Professional Achievement Award from the UCLA Henry Samueli School of Engineering and Applied Science, a DARPA Young Faculty Award, the IEEE CEDA Ernest S. Kuh Early Career Award, an NSF CAREER Award, the Ross Freeman Award for Technical Innovation from Xilinx, three Best Paper Awards from FPGA (2022, 2021, 2019), Top Picks in Hardware and Embedded Security (2020), a Best Short Paper Award from FCCM (2018), a Best Paper Award from the ACM Transactions on Design Automation of Electronic Systems (2012), and multiple best paper nominations (DAC'21, FPGA'21,'18,'17, ICCAD'09).
-His papers on HLS scheduling and application-specific instruction-set processor (ASIP) compilation have been honored with induction into the ACM/SIGDA TCFPGA Hall of Fame for the classes of 2022 and 2023, respectively.
+He is an IEEE Fellow and has been honored with the Intel Outstanding Researcher Award, AWS AI Amazon Research Award, Facebook Research Award, Google Faculty Research Award, DAC Under-40 Innovators Award, Rising Professional Achievement Award from the UCLA Henry Samueli School of Engineering and Applied Science, DARPA Young Faculty Award, IEEE CEDA Ernest S. Kuh Early Career Award, NSF CAREER Award, Ross Freeman Award for Technical Innovation from Xilinx, four Best Paper Awards from FPGA (2024, 2022, 2021, 2019), a Best Paper Award from AutoML (2024), Top Picks in Hardware and Embedded Security (2020), a Best Short Paper Award from FCCM (2018), a Best Paper Award from the ACM Transactions on Design Automation of Electronic Systems (2012), and multiple best paper nominations (DAC'21, FPGA'21,'18,'17, ICCAD'09).
+His papers on HLS scheduling and application-specific instruction-set processor (ASIP) compilation have been inducted into the ACM/SIGDA TCFPGA Hall of Fame for the classes of 2022 and 2023, respectively.
 On the teaching side, he received the Ruth and Joel Spira Award for Excellence in Teaching (2018) and twice the Michael Tien'72 Excellence in Teaching Award (2016, 2022), the highest recognition for teaching in the College of Engineering.

 Prior to joining Cornell, he earned his Ph.D. in Computer Science from UCLA and co-founded AutoESL based on his dissertation research on HLS.
 AutoESL was acquired by Xilinx (now AMD), and its HLS tool evolved into Vivado HLS (now Vitis HLS), which is widely used for designing FPGA-based hardware accelerators.
 He also holds a B.S. in Computer Science from Peking University and an M.S. in Computer Science from UCLA.